Beat The Mother Overwhelm...Today!

 Learn to say no – feelings of overwhelm tend to be heightened you take on too much.
 It’s acceptable to say no.

 Delegate – ask your partner for help if you drowning in household jobs.
-And be happy when the job gets done, don’t find fault in how he’s done it.
+And be happy when the job gets done, don’t find fault in how it was done.
 Better done than perfect.

 6. Don't Forget To Breathe